yoyossy/puppet-sandbox__elasticdog/ansible/docsite/rst/examples.rst

     $ ansible webservers:dbservers -m command -a "/bin/foo xyz" --limit region

-Assuming version 0.9 or later, as with other host patterns, values to limit can be seperated with ";", ":", or ",".
+Assuming version 0.9 or later, as with other host patterns, values to limit can be separated with ";", ":", or ",".

 Now let's talk about range selection.
 Suppose you have 1000 servers in group 'datacenter', but only want to target one at a time.
 This is also easy::